Rifle: Range

-Barrel rifling dramatically increased the range and accuracy of the musket.
-Indeed, throughout its development, the rifle's history has been marked by increases in range and accuracy.
-From the Minié rifle and beyond, the rifle has become ever more potent at long-range strikes.
+Barrel rifling increased the range and accuracy of the musket.
+The development of rifles has included changes in range and accuracy.
+Following the introduction of the Minié rifle, rifles were used for longer-range fire.

 In recent decades, large-caliber anti-materiel rifles, typically firing between 12.7 mm and 20 mm caliber cartridges, have been developed.
 The US Barrett M82A1 is probably the best-known such rifle.
 A second example is the AX50 by Accuracy International.
 These weapons are typically used to strike critical, vulnerable targets such as computerized command and control vehicles, radio trucks, radar antennae, vehicle engine blocks and the jet engines of enemy aircraft.
 Anti-materiel rifles can be used against human targets, but the much higher weight of rifle and ammunition, and the massive recoil and muzzle blast, usually make them less than practical for such use.
 The Barrett M82 is designed with a maximum effective range of 1800 m, although it has a confirmed kill distance of 2430 m in Afghanistan during Operation Anaconda in 2002.
 The record for the longest confirmed kill shot stands at 3540 m, set by an unnamed soldier with Canada's elite special operations unit Joint Task Force 2 using a McMillan TAC-50 sniper rifle.